OpenNebula/docs/source/operation/references/template.rst

 Placement Section
 =================

-The following attributes sets placement constraints and preferences for the VM:
+The following attributes sets placement constraints and preferences for the VM, valid for all hypervisors:

 +-------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Attribute                     | Description                                                                                                                                               |